Analysis of logics with arithmetic: Logics and prior complexity bounds concerning them

 The logic $\GPtwo$ (\emph{guarded two variable logic with Presburger quantifiers}) restricts $\Ptwo$ by requiring each $\phi_i$ in a Presburger quantifier to be guarded, although still allowing unguarded unary quantification.
 Note that global cardinality constraints can be expressed in $\Ptwo$, but not in $\GPtwo$.
 Following prior papers \cite{twovarpres}, we do not allow a quantifier that tests the modulus of a linear combination of cardinalities of one dimensional sets, and thus our quantifiers are in a sense weaker than Presburger arithmetic.
 A \emph{Presburger modulus constraint} is as above, but allowing $\circledast\ \delta$ to be replaced by $(= m \mod n)$, for natural numbers $m, n$ with $m < n$.
 Likewise, $\Ctwoplusglobal$ can be extended to allow modulus constraints.
 In the appendix we show that \emph{all of of our results on $\GPtwo$ and $\Ctwoplusglobal$ also hold for the extension with modulus constraints}; in the body of the paper we focus on plain $\GPtwo$ and $\Ctwoplusglobal$ in the statements.

+Given a unary formula $\phi(x)$ in some logic, and a finite model $M$, we let $|\phi|_M$ be the cardinality of $\phi$ in $M$; we extend this notation to a tuple $\langle \phi_1(x) \ldots \phi_k(x) \rangle$.
+Given such a tuple, its \emph{spectrum} is the set of vectors of numbers of the form $| \phi_1(x) \ldots \phi_k(x) |_M$.
+We say that such a spectrum is \emph{semi-linear} if it can be represented as a set of linear inequalities.
+When we talk about \emph{computing the spectrum} for a formula, we mean computing a semi-linear representation.
+If we have such a representation, we can clearly check whether an individual $\phi_i(x)$ is satisfiable, simply by seeing if the corresponding set of constraints is feasible.
+Thus, in cases, where the spectrum is known always to have such a representation, computing the spectrum can be seen as a generalization of the satisfiability pboelm.

 The positive results in this paper, as well as the prior bounds, are summarized in Table \ref{tab:results}.
-In the table, Sat Logic refers to the satisfiability problem for formulas of the logic over finite structures, while Sat Logic+Global refers to the satisfiability of the logic supplemented with global cardinality constraints, again over finite structure.
+In the table, Sat Logic refers to the satisfiability problem for formulas of the logic over finite structures, while Spectrum refers to a bound on the size of a representation of the spectrum, again over finite structure.
 An entry of the form $X$-c indicates that the problem is complete for complexity class $X$. \begin{tiny}

 \end{tiny}